 I explained that she isn’t a Luddite, but merely ignorant of the details of the topic.
 A neophyte, if you will—although this label implies she’s already embraced the new system.

-I realized that, if I’m going to be throwing this largely misunderstood historical term around like a drunk college kid hitting on people at a party, I might want to provide a bit of definition and clarity.
+I realized that, if I’m going to be throwing this largely misunderstood historical term around like a drunk college kid hitting on people at a party, I might want to provide a bit of definition.

 According to Wikipedia: